pgpbpadilla/ewebrtc-sdk/README.md

 # Using the Sample Application

-The following section is an overview for setting up the AT&T Enhanced WebRTC DHS and sample application.
+The following section is an overview for setting up the AT&T Enhanced WebRTC sample application.
 The sample app can be used as a reference and starting point for your own applications.

 For full instructions on deploying this SDK and sample app, see the [Enhanced WebRTC JavaScript SDK page](http://developer.att.com/sdks-plugins/enhanced-webrtc) on the AT&T Developer Program Web site.